-For athletes, ESTIM functions similarly to EMS, since EMS is a form of ESTIM treatment.
+For athletes, ESTIM functions similarly to EMS (which is a form of ESTIM treatment).
 But, an ESTIM regimen can also be used to help target and restore muscles impacted by old injuries.
 It can be used to even out muscle development.

 You can even use ESTIM, and this TENS unit, to target and stimulate under-developed muscles and learn to engage and use the proper muscle groups as you exercise.

-However, this unit got out ESTIM rating because of one other feature that other units haven’t focused on, circulation.
+However, this unit got our ESTIM rating because of one other feature other units don’t focused on: circulation.
 This is a good unit if you need to stimulate an area for improved circulation.
 Improving circulation will also help improve your recovery time between workouts and after an injury.